2017

 }

-DjiNN and Tonic: DNN as a service and its implications for future warehouse scale computers Inproceedings
+DjiNN and Tonic: DNN as a service and its implications for future warehouse scale computers Proceedings Article

 In: 2015 ACM/IEEE 42nd Annual International Symposium on Computer Architecture (ISCA), pp. 27–40, IEEE 2015.